Sallie Mae® Smart Option Student Loan® for Degree Granting Institutions

 This information is for borrowers attending degree-granting institutions only.
 You must attend a participating school or have attended one in an eligible prior enrollment period.
 You must be a U.S. citizen or a permanent resident or a Non-U.S. citizen borrower who is attending or has attended a school located in the U.S. applying with a creditworthy cosigner (who must be a U.S. citizen or permanent resident) and required U.S. Citizenship and Immigration Service (USCIS) documentation.
 U.S. citizens and permanent residents enrolled in eligible study abroad programs or who are attending or have attended schools located outside the U.S. are also eligible.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

-1Interest rates for the Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.
-Variable rates may increase after consummation.
-Interest is charged while you are in school and during the 6-month separation period.
-Unpaid Interest will be added to the Current Principal when you enter principal and interest repayment.
+1Interest rates for Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.
+You're charged interest starting at disbursement, while in school and during your six-month separation or grace period.
+When you enter principal and interest repayment, Unpaid Interest will be added to your loan's Current Principal.
+Variable rates may increase over the life of the loan.
+Advertised APRs assume a $10,000 loan to a freshman with no other Sallie Mae loans.

 2Either the borrower or cosigner (not both) must enroll in auto debit through Sallie Mae.
 The rate reduction benefit applies only during active repayment for as long as the Current Amount Due is successfully deducted from the designated bank account each month and is suspended during forbearances and certain deferments.